operezcham90/evo-sbox/README.md

 $g(x) = f((x - c) \mod 256)$

+## 🐣 Crossover Operator

+A new S-Box can be obtained from two base S-Boxes using a series of function compositions.
+These crossover operator preserves bijectivity.

+$h_1(x) = f(g(x))$

+$h_2(x) = g(f(x))$

+## 🔀 Random Operator

+A random feasible S-Box can be obtaied by shuffling an array.

 ## 📘 Refs

 1. Aboytes-González, J. A., Murguía, J. S., Mejía-Carlos, M., González-Aguilar, H., & Ramírez-Torres, M. T. (2018).
 Design of a strong S-box based on a matrix approach.
 In Nonlinear Dynamics (Vol. 94, Issue 3, pp. 2003–2012).
 Springer Science and Business Media LLC. https://doi.org/10.1007/s11071-018-4471-z
 2. Daemen, J., & Rijmen, V. (2020).
 The Design of Rijndael.
 In Information Security and Cryptography.
 Springer Berlin Heidelberg. https://doi.org/10.1007/978-3-662-60769-5
+3. Soubervielle-Montalvo, C., Perez-Cham, O. E., Puente, C., Gonzalez-Galvan, E. J., Olague, G., Aguirre-Salado, C. A., Cuevas-Tello, J. C., & Ontanon-Garcia, L. J. (2022).
+Design of a Low-Power Embedded System Based on a SoC-FPGA and the Honeybee Search Algorithm for Real-Time Video Tracking.
+In Sensors (Vol. 22, Issue 3, p.
+1280).
+MDPI AG. https://doi.org/10.3390/s22031280